l-modular representations of p-adic groups SLn(F): maximal simple k-types: Maximal simple -types

-In the theorem above, we proved that $\lambda'$ verifies the second condition of irreducible criteria of irreducibility in Lemma \ref{lem 19}.
-Unfortunately, $(J',\lambda')$ does not satisfies the first condition.
-This is also false for representations of characteristic $0$.
-A natural idea is to construct a open compact subgroup of $\rG'$, which is bigger than $J'$.
-In the case of characteristic $0$, Bushnell and Kutzko calculated in \cite{BuKuII}.
-This group is $\tilde{J}'_{\bC}=\tilde{J}_{\bC}\cap\rG'$, the intersection of projective normalizer of a $\obQ_{\ell}$-maximal cuspidal simple type and $\rG'$.
-We will see in Proposition \ref{prop 24} and definition \ref{defn 22} that this group is $\tilde{J'}=\tilde{J}\cap\rG'$ in the case of modulo $\ell$.
+In the theorem above, we show that $\lambda'$ verifies the second condition of irreducibility in Lemma \ref{lem 19}.
+Unfortunately, $(J',\lambda')$ does not satisfy the first condition, neither when $\ell=0$ nor when $\ell\neq 0$.
+A natural idea is to construct an open compact subgroup bigger than $J'$, and to extend $\lambda'$ to this group.
+The aim of the rest of this section is to find such a group.
+The first step is to introduce $M_{\lambda}$ (see Definition \ref{defn 15}), of which a maximal simple $k$-types is defined.
+Then we prove that $M_{\lambda}=\tilde{J}'=\tilde{J}\cap\rG'$ (see Proposition \ref{prop 24} and Definition \ref{defn 22}).